plasterboarding a brick wall

 measuring and cutting angle bead

-• Measure the height of your wall.
+• Measure the wall’s height.

-3. Press the Angle Bead into the Internal Corner
+3. Press the Angle Bead Into the Internal Corner

 pressing angle bead into internal corner